 - (f) Dividends and distributions to common stockholders are recorded on the ex-dividend date.
 The amount to be paid out as a dividend is determined by the Board of Directors.
-Net realized capital gains, if any, generally are distributed at least annually, although the Company may decide to retain such capital gains for investment. - (g) Loans are placed on non-accrual status, as a general matter, when principal or interest payments are past due 30 days or more or when there is reasonable doubt that principal or interest will be collected.
-Accrued interest generally is reversed when a loan is placed on non-accrual status.
-Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
-Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current.
-The Company may make exceptions to this treatment if the loan has sufficient collateral value and is in the process of collection.
+Net realized capital gains, if any, generally are distributed at least annually, although the Company may decide to retain such capital gains for investment. - (g) Loans or debt securities are placed on non-accrual status, as a general matter, when principal or interest payments are past due 30 days or more or when there is reasonable doubt that principal or interest will be collected.
+Accrued interest generally is reversed when a loan or debt security is placed on non-accrual status.
+Interest payments received on non-accrual loans or debt securities may be recognized as income or applied to principal depending upon management's judgment.
+Non-accrual loans and debt securities are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current.
+The Company may make exceptions to this treatment if the loan or debt security has sufficient collateral value and is in the process of collection.